9 Things to Avoid When Managing Social Media for a Brand

 Example: Mountain Dew's "Dub the Dew" Campaign (2012)

 Mountain Dew's online campaign, called "Dub the Dew," invited users to name a new apple-flavored soda.
-The campaign was hijacked by internet trolls who submitted offensive and inappropriate names.
-The campaign was shut down and embarrassed the brand.
+Unfortunately, the campaign was swiftly hijacked by internet trolls who submitted offensive and inappropriate names.
+The campaign was quickly shut down and became an embarrassment to the brand.

 How to Avoid It